awsdocs/amazon-vpc-user-guide/doc_source/vpc-getting-started.md

 Before you can use Amazon VPC for the first time, you must sign up for Amazon Web Services \(AWS\)\.
 When you sign up, your AWS account is automatically signed up for all services in AWS, including Amazon VPC\.
 If you haven't created an AWS account already, go to [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create a Free Account**\.

+If you want to use a Local Zone for your VPC, create a VPC, and then create a subnet in the Local Zone\.
+For more information, see [Creating a VPC](working-with-vpcs.md#Create-VPC) and [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.

 **Topics**
 + [Overview](#getting-started-overview)
 + [Step 1: Create the VPC](#getting-started-create-vpc)